mkierzenka/SWDevProj/report/doc.md

   * Registration:
     * Server starts with IP Address and Port known to all nodes, will accept all incoming connections
 	* The rest of the nodes each start up and send a RegisterMsg containing their NodeInfo.
 Then blocking, waiting for a response from the server
-	* Once all of the nodes (expected number specified on the commandline) have registered, the Server node will send each one a Directory containing the information for how to contact every node.
+	* Once all of the nodes (expected number specified on the command line) have registered, the Server node will send each one a Directory containing the information for how to contact every node.

   * Teardown:
     * Once a non-server node completes their application tasks, it will send the server a DoneMsg and wait to receive a response
 	* The server node tracks which nodes have finished.
 Once all nodes in the system are finished, the server sends everyone a TeardownMsg and shuts down.
 	* Each client shuts down when it receives a TeardownMsg

 * Messages: messages are what nodes use to communicate each other.
 Data can be placed inside messages.
 Messages are serialized by the sending node, then sent, then deserialized and read by the receiving node.
 Each message type has a different purposes.
   The following outlines the current message types sent between nodes in our program:
   * Get: this is a request for data.
 It is not blocking, so it will return a nullptr if the data doesn't exist in the requested node's store
   * WaitAndGet: this is a request for data and is sent to a specific node that holds this data.
 This message is blocking; a response won't be delivered to the sender until the data exists in the requested node's store
   * ReplyData: this is a response to a data request.
 The node who received this message will send serialized data back to the node that requested it
   * PutMsg: this message puts data, both a key and a value, in another node's store
   * RegisterMsg: allows a client to register with a main, or server, node that keeps track of connections
   * DirectoryMsg: broadcasts a list of connections to each clients; necessary for clients to be able to send messages between each other
-  * Other message types that may be used in the future include Ack, Directory, Register, Kill, and Status messages
   * DoneMsg: a node sends this message to the server when it's done executing its task.
 It means it is ready to begin the teardown process, once the other nodes complete
   * TeardownMsg: broadcasted from the server to all connected nodes.
 Means that the program is terminating, so all nodes should close their connections/sockets and delete their objects

 * DataFrame: The DataFrame API will be similar to that on previous assignments.
 It will include operations to store and perform operations on data, such as map.
-A Schema will be used to describe the Dataframe's column structure.
+A Schema will be used to describe the DataFrame's column structure.
 A DataFrame will be immutable, so it will not support operations such as deleting, setting, and modifying columns and rows.

   DataFrame's data storage will change.
 In previous assignments, DataFrames held all of their